GuesswhoLW/hashManager/README.md

 ## Features

 - Fetches and displays detailed information about your HiveOS workers.
-- Monitors network hashrate, SPR price, and block rewards from Spectre Network API.
+- Monitors network hashrate, $SPR price, and block rewards from Spectre Network API.
 - Calculates and displays estimated daily profits in USD.
 - Provides a summary of your farm's performance and block rewards.
 - Automatically updates the display at regular intervals.